Business rates support

-- there is evidence that the hereditament is subject to an intermittent occupation scheme where the ratepayer is trying to mitigate their ongoing tax liability
+- there is evidence that the property is subject to an intermittent occupation scheme where the ratepayer is trying to mitigate their ongoing tax liability

-- the hereditament is a national company, national charity or public body; and
+- the property is a national company, national charity or public body; and

-- hereditaments wholly or mainly used as betting shops, payday loan shops, established for gambling purposes, pawnbrokers, shisha bars or sex shops
+- properties wholly or mainly used as betting shops, payday loan shops, established for gambling purposes, pawnbrokers, shisha bars or sex shops

-We will write to you if our records show that you may be entitled to receive relief in 2017/18 based on the qualifying criteria set out in our local scheme.
+We will include the relief automatically on your annual bill for 2018/19 and 2019/20 if we consider that you qualify based on the criteria set out in our local scheme.